nzkj/dotfiles/README.md

 ## Neovim

 My text-editor/IDE of choice is [Neovim](https://neovim.io/).
 Neovim, unlike any other editor, allows me to achieve the "flow state"; paired with TMUX, it reduces the mental overhead of actioning my thoughts.
-I have highlighted some specific plugins that have made a world of difference.
+I have highlighted some specific plugins/configurations that have made a world of difference.

 #### Telescope